2024–25 South Pacific cyclone season: Tropical Cyclone Seru

-On the 24th of February, Tropical Cyclone Seru formed northeast of Vanuatu.
+On 24 February, Tropical Cyclone Seru formed northeast of Vanuatu.
 It slowly intensified while tracking south over the next few days, becoming a Category 2 tropical cyclone on the Australian scale.
-Seru caused minimal damage in southern Vanuatu, and dissipated into a remnant low on the 1st of March.
+Seru caused minimal damage in southern Vanuatu, and dissipated into a remnant low on 1 March.

 Tropical Cyclone Tam

 Tropical Cyclone Tam was named on 14 April by the Fiji Meteorological Service.
 By 15 April Tam peaked at 85km/h winds and 986 hpa.
-Tam transitioned into a deep subtropical cyclone on the 16th April and caused severe weather conditions in northern New Zealand, leading to power outages and travel disruptions in the Northland Region and Auckland.
+Tam transitioned into a deep subtropical cyclone on 16 April and caused severe weather conditions in northern New Zealand, leading to power outages and travel disruptions in the Northland Region and Auckland.
 Strong waves caused by Tam resulted in 5 drownings in New South Wales.
 By 17 April, Cyclone Tam had caused power outages at 6,000 properties in Northland, the Coromandel Peninsula, Bay of Plenty and Gisborne.

 By 18 April, Cyclone Tam had caused flooding in the Coromandel Peninsula, disrupting roads and highways.
 In addition, flooding and strong winds were also reported in the Far North District, causing road closures and flight disruptions.
 By 19 April, Auckland authorities had issued an emergency alert in response to flooding, thunderstorms and travel disruptions.
 On 20 April, Auckland authorities issued a second emergency alert in response to flooding caused by Cyclone Tam.

 By 21 April, ex-tropical Cyclone Tam had begun to ease despite heavy rain and thunderstorms in parts of the North and South Island.
 At its peak, 24,000 homes in Northland had experienced power outages.
 By 21 April, fewer than 100 houses in Northland remained without power.
 The Auckland Council inspected 16 properties that had experienced flooding.
 By 22 April, line companies had restored power to most houses in Northland, with about 25 Far North homes still remaining disconnected.